google/splice/spliced/README.md

 To install the credentials on the SpliceD server:

-1. Copy the service account .json file to the server filesystem.
-(Ex:
+1. Copy the service account .json file to the server filesystem. (e.g., `C:\ProgramData\SpliceD`).
-    C:\ProgramData\SpliceD)
-1. Configure a new system environment variable with the path to the file.
+1. Configure a new system environment variable with the path to the file:
     *   Name: `GOOGLE_APPLICATION_CREDENTIALS`
     *   Value: \[Path to .json\]
 1. Consider restricting the filesystem ACLs on the credential file to limit